zamber/ck5/editor/README.md

 Custom CKEditor 5 build.

-## Example
+## Demo

-You can see this build in action @ https://akilli.github.io/rte/ck5-editor
+You can see this build in action @ https://akilli.github.io/rte/ck5